ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 enabled by :code:`torch.linalg.cholesky` in the first condition.
 However, in the :code:`else` statement, the last operation is :code:`torch.transpose` which does not support the :code:`out` argument, and so the native inplace update can't be performed by torch here.
-This is why we need to call :code:`ivy.inplace_update` explicitly here, to ensure the native inplace update is performed, as well as the :code:`ivy.Array` inplace update.
+This is why we need to call :code:`ivy.inplace_update` explicitly here, to ensure the native inplace update is performed, as well as the :class:`ivy.Array` inplace update.

 **Compositional Functions**